PacificBiosciences/pbampliconclustering/README.md

 Cluster numbers are inserted into each row of the output BAM using the `HP` tag.
 If the `-d` option is passed, only clustered reads will be included in the output.
 Otherwise, filtered reads are labeled `999` and reads that enter the clustering process but are classified as _noise_ are labeled `-1`.
 All output reads also have an RGB color defined by cluster in the `YC` tag for visualization in IGV.
 The option `-S` generates a single BAM output per cluster, and `-x` will prevent any bam output from being written.

 ![Cluster alleles](https://github.com/PacificBiosciences/pbampliconclustering/blob/master/examples/igv_3Alleles.png)

+### Fastq per cluster
+Use the `-F` option to export a fastq file per cluster.
+This can be used as input for [consensus](https://github.com/armintoepfer/c3s).

 ### Nearest Neighbor plot
 For some clustering algorithms (e.g. DBSCAN), it can be useful to view a plot of sorted nearest neightbor distances to set the _eps_ value.
 The option `-t` generates such a plot for a given parameter set and read input.